-India has been under a nationwide lockdown for well over a month now.
+India has been under various degrees of lockdown since March 25, 2020.
 With mainstream media coverage being flooded with COVID-19 news and updates, very little screen time has been allocated to issues that are unrelated to the pandemic.
-In this scenario, some news, such as the arrests of journalists and activists under the Unlawful Activities (Prevention) Act, may have caught your attention; but here are six other things that might have slipped through the cracks.
+In this scenario, some news, such as the arrests of journalists and activists under the Unlawful Activities (Prevention) Act, may have caught your attention; but here are ten other things that might have slipped through the cracks.

 The draft is widely inaccessible to the community it affects directly.

 There are many criticisms of the rules.
 For example, while the Trans Act granted the right to self-perceived gender identification and an option to get this status certified by the district magistrate, the proposed rules require proof of consultation with a psychologist as well.

 The ministry only allowed comments and suggestions from the public on the draft rules until April 30th.

 Update: A group of trans activists has asked the government to halt the implementation of the act because the community is unable to meet and discuss the act to provide comprehensive feedback, and because the proposed rules violate the provisions of the act itself, according to the activists.
 They have pointed out several criticisms of the rules.

 On April 2, the Standing Committee of the NBWL, cleared projects in 11 states through a virtual meeting.
 These include the Nagpur-Mumbai superhighway for which more than 32,000 trees will be cleared, a highway construction in Goa which passes through the Mollem Wildlife Sanctuary, coal mining in parts of the Dehing Patkai Elephant Reserve in Assam, and a railway bridge in Madhya Pradesh and Telangana which goes through the Kawal tiger corridor.